 - The way future responsibilities (Public-Private Partnerships, guarantees, pensions) are properly considered.

 The main activity of the project lies in the analysis of the State Budget by the Budget Watch’s Scientific Advisory Council from the perspective of 10 principles of budgetary responsibility, through the completion of a Questionnaire.
 The answers are compiled resulting in the IPP/ISEG Budget Index, a index from 0 to 100, of the rigor and transparency of successive Budgets.

 Council’s review is complemented by a report prepared by an IPP/ISEG team (the Budget Watch Report), which brings together most of the relevant information and provides a first examination of the State Budget Proposal.

 The State Budget is further analyzed by the Business Scientific Council, composed of business leaders in Portugal, from the point of view of some sectoral policies and especially tax ones, analyzing their business friendly characteristics.
 This analysis gives rise to the Deloitte Pro-Business Index.

-The Scientific Advisory Council has as members, António Afonso (ISEG-U. Lisboa), Carlos Farinha Rodrigues (ISEG-U. Lisboa e IPP), Eduardo Costa (NOVA-SBE), Francesco Franco (NOVA-SBE e IPP), Francisca Guedes de Oliveira (U.Católica Porto e IPP), Francisco Nunes (ISEG-U.Lisboa), Joana Andrade Vicente (IPP), João Duque (ISEG-U. Lisboa), João Ferreira do Amaral (ISEG-U. Lisboa), Joaquim Miranda Sarmento (ISEG-U. Lisboa), Jorge Santos (ISEG-U. Lisboa), José Alves (IPP), José Silva Costa (FEP-U. Porto), Linda Veiga (U. Minho), Luís Teles Morais (NOVA-SBE e IPP), Manuela Arcanjo (ISEG-U. Lisboa), Miguel Cadilhe (U. Porto), Patrícia Melo (ISEG-U. Lisboa), Paulo Trigo Pereira (ISEG-U. Lisboa e IPP), Pedro Pita Barros ( NOVA-SBE e IPP), Ricardo Cabral (IPP e U. Madeira), Ricardo Reis (LSE) e Susana Peralta (NOVA-SBE), Teresa Garcia (ISEG-U. Lisboa).
+The Scientific Advisory Council has as members, António Afonso (ISEG-U. Lisboa), Carlos Farinha Rodrigues (ISEG-U. Lisboa e IPP), Eduardo Costa (NOVA-SBE), Francesco Franco (NOVA-SBE e IPP), Francisca Guedes de Oliveira (U.Católica Porto e IPP), Francisco Nunes (ISEG-U.Lisboa), Joana Andrade Vicente (IPP), João Duque (ISEG-U. Lisboa), João Ferreira do Amaral (ISEG-U. Lisboa), Joaquim Miranda Sarmento (ISEG-U. Lisboa), Jorge Santos (ISEG-U. Lisboa), José Alves (IPP), José Silva Costa (FEP-U. Porto), Linda Veiga (U. Minho), Luís Teles Morais (NOVA-SBE e IPP), Manuela Arcanjo (ISEG-U. Lisboa), Miguel Cadilhe (U. Porto), Patrícia Melo (ISEG-U. Lisboa), Paulo Trigo Pereira (ISEG-U. Lisboa e IPP), Pedro Pita Barros ( NOVA-SBE e IPP), Ricardo Cabral (IPP e U. Madeira), Ricardo Reis (LSE), Susana Peralta (NOVA-SBE) and Teresa Garcia (ISEG-U. Lisboa).